stefwxters/Image2Webp/README.md

 # Image2Webp
-Image converter that converts to the website friendly Webp format
+Image converter website that converts to the website friendly Webp format